-How does visitation work in Ohio?
+What are visitation rights in Ohio, and how do they work?
 A parent who is not the custodial parent of a child will be almost guaranteed to have visitation rights, referred to as "parenting time" in Ohio.

 At the same time that the court determines custody custody, the court will issue an order ensuring the non-custodial parent will have parenting time with the child.

-As with almost all determinations involving children, Ohio courts will only interfere with a parent’s visitation rights if it is in the child’s best interest.
+As with almost all determinations involving children, courts will only interfere with a parent’s visitation rights in Ohio if it is in the child’s best interest.
 This generally only happens in extreme circumstances where the parent may pose a significant risk to the child’s well-being.

-No, Ohio courts view both the mother and father of the child as equal in the eyes of the law when determining child custody.
+No, Ohio child custody laws view both the mother and father of the child as equal in the eyes of the law when determining custody.